What is Form 8300?

 The IRS uses Form 8300 to detect individuals or entities that attempt to evade taxes as well as to detect money laundering and underlying criminal activities.
-Form 8300 requires a person that receives more than $10,000 in cash during the course of its trade or business report the receipt of such cash to the IRS and send a written statement notifying the customer that the transaction was reported.
-Form 8300 is a component of the monetary and currency reporting regime under the Bank Secrecy Act and the Internal Revenue Code, and plays an integral role in the country’s anti-money laundering efforts.
+Form 8300 requires a person that receives more than $10,000 in cash during the course of its trade or business report the receipt of such cash to the IRS and sends a written statement notifying the customer that the transaction was reported.
+Form 8300 is a component of the monetary and currency reporting regime under the Bank Secrecy Act and the Internal Revenue Code and plays an integral role in the country’s anti-money laundering efforts.

 Here is the rule in more detail: if a person receives a cash payment in excess of $10,000 in one transaction in the course of a trade or business, then, pursuant to 26 U.S.C. § 6050I and 31 U.S.C. § 5331, that person is required to file a Form 8300 with the IRS within 15 days of the cash receipt.
 A person must also file Form 8300 if the person receives two or more related payments totaling over $10,000, even if no payment, standing alone, exceeds $10,000.
 A written statement must also be provided to each person identified on Form 8300 by January 31 of the following calendar year.
 The filer must maintain copies of both Form 8300 and the written statement for five years.